Ben Smith - Senior Physiotherapist

-Erin graduated with a Bachelor of Health Science and Masters in Physiotherapy, and has since worked in private practice with experience in spinal, sports and occupational physiotherapy.
-Erin is currently undertaking her postgraduate Masters degree in Sports Physiotherapy.
-She has continued her professional development in areas of Dry Needling, Clinical Pilates, Strength and Conditioning and Pain Science.
+Erin graduated with a Bachelor of Health Science and Masters in Physiotherapy.
+She is currently undertaking her postgraduate Masters degree in Sports Physiotherapy at La Trobe University.
+Erin has continued her professional development in areas of Dry Needling, Clinical Pilates, Strength and Conditioning and Pain Science.

-Erin has worked with a number of sporting teams including Women’s AFL/VFL and the Australian Country Hockey Team.
-She has specific interests in AFL, Hockey, Snow Sports and Crossfit.
+Erin has worked with a number of sporting teams including Women’s AFL and the Australian Country Hockey Team.
+She is currently a physio for the Western Bulldog’s Women’s VFL team.
+Erin has specific interests in AFL, Hockey, Snow Sports and Crossfit.

 Erin brings a wealth of knowledge regarding biomechanics paired with strength & conditioning.
 In particular, she is passionate about finding the source of each individual’s pain and developing a specific plan to enable happier and healthier lives.

 Rees Thomas - Physiotherapist